-A final reminder: the terms "dot product," "symmetric matrix" and "orthogonal matrix" used in reference to vectors or matrices with real number entries correspond to the terms "inner product," "Hermitian matrix" and "unitary matrix" when we generalize to include complex number entries, so keep that in mind as you read elsewhere.
+A final reminder: the terms "dot product," "symmetric matrix" and "orthogonal matrix" used in reference to vectors or matrices with real number entries are special cases of the terms "inner product," "Hermitian matrix" and "unitary matrix" that we use for vectors or matrices with complex number entries, so keep that in mind as you read elsewhere.

-Compute the inverse of the coefficient matrix of the system of equations below and use the inverse to solve the system.
+1. Compute the inverse of the coefficient matrix of the system of equations below and use the inverse to solve the system.